AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 If you need to map your data, call the {api:anychart.data.Tree#mapAs}mapAs{api} method on the instance of {api:anychart.data.Tree}anychart.data.Tree{api}.
 Then pass the mapped data to the chart constructor or to the **data()** method of the chart.

+The {api:anychart.data.Tree#mapAs}mapAs{api} method allows you to rename the default fields required by the chart type, but does not allow renaming the first-level fields required by the tree data model – `children`, `parent`, `id`.
+Instead, you should use the {api:anychart.data#tree}anychart.data.tree(){api} constructor with a mapping object as the fourth parameter.
+Please note that the third parameter works only with CSV data, so it should be set to `null` unless the data is a CSV string.

-In the following sample, custom fields `start` and `end` are mapped as the `actualStart` and `actualEnd` fields required by the Gantt chart:
+In the following sample, the {api:anychart.data#tree}anychart.data.tree(){api} constructor is used to map a custom field `child_items` the `children` field required by the tree data model.
+The {api:anychart.data.Tree#mapAs}mapAs{api} method maps `start` and `end` as `actualStart` and `actualEnd` required by the Gantt chart:

 ```
 // create data